w3f/polkadot-wiki/docs/general/decentralized-voices.md

 Selection criteria include demonstrated participation in governance activities and ethical voting practices.
 Delegations are subject to review, and non-compliance may result in revocation.

-The Decentralized Voices program commences on **February 6, 2024**, offering an opportunity for dedicated community members to shape the future of the Polkadot ecosystem.
+The Decentralized Voices program commenced on **February 6, 2024**, offering an opportunity for dedicated community members to shape the future of the Polkadot ecosystem.